Terms & Conditions

 4.1 A place on any course or event (except Qualifications and Future Leaders course) can be transferred to a substitute delegate at no extra cost as long as this is confirmed in writing to the Chartered Institute prior to the start date.
 Substitutions for courses must be notified at least 24 hours before the course start date.

-4.2 Substitutions for Fundraising Convention can only be made for individual day passes and not in the circumstances that a 2 or 3 day booked delegate can’t attend one or more of the days.
+4.2 Substitutions for Fundraising Convention can only be made for individual day passes and not in the circumstances that a 2 day booked delegate can’t attend one or more of the days.
 Should an attendee be found to have made a substitution in this way, the Chartered Institute will charge the substitute a full day’s pass or may refuse entry.
+Virtual Convention tickets are similarly not transferable.

 4.3 Where a substitution is allowed and a higher fee applies to the substitute, the difference will need to be paid in full by card payment prior to attendance at the course or event.